Papapetrou field as the gravitoelectromagnetic field tensor in stationary spacetimes: Calculation of the extrinsic curvature in terms of the GEM fields

 \section{Calculation of the extrinsic curvature in terms of the GEM fields}

-Before proceeding with the calculation of the jump in the extrinsic curvature of the boundary hypersurface, it should be noted that the following calculations are made in a gauge in which $g_{\alpha;\beta}+g_{\beta;\alpha}=0$.
-This is due to the fact that the combination $g_{\alpha;\beta}+g_{\beta;\alpha}$ is not an invariant under the gauge transformation $ {A_g}_\alpha \rightarrow {A_g}_\alpha + \partial_{\alpha}f $ representing the freedom in choosing the time origin \eqref{trans}, where it is known that all the 3-dimensional objects are scalars under the spacetime transformations \cite{Landau}.\\ We begin by writing all the connection coefficients in terms of the GEM 3-vector fields and then show that the two expressions \eqref{k1} and \eqref{k2} are equivalent in the coordinate system adapted to the TKVF and so being 3-tensorial relation on the hypersurface they are equal in all coordinate systems.\\ In terms of the metric components, the connection coefficients for a stationary spacetime (in the coordinate system adapted to the TKVF) are given by \cite{Landau},
+Before proceeding with the calculation of the jump in the extrinsic curvature of the boundary hypersurface, it should be noted that the following calculations are made in a gauge in which $A_{\alpha;\beta}+A_{\beta;\alpha}=0$.
+This is due to the fact that the combination $A_{\alpha;\beta}+A_{\beta;\alpha}$ is not an invariant under the gauge transformation $ {A_g}_\alpha \rightarrow {A_g}_\alpha + \partial_{\alpha}f $ representing the freedom in choosing the time origin \eqref{trans}, where it is known that all the 3-dimensional objects are scalars under the spacetime transformations \cite{Landau}.
+To keep with Landau's notation, in what follows we use $g^\alpha$ instead of ${A_g}^\alpha$ as the GEM 3-vector potential. \\ We begin by writing all the connection coefficients in terms of the GEM 3-vector fields and then show that the two expressions \eqref{k1} and \eqref{k2} are equivalent in the coordinate system adapted to the TKVF and so being 3-tensorial relation on the hypersurface they are equal in all coordinate systems.\\ In terms of the metric components, the connection coefficients for a stationary spacetime (in the coordinate system adapted to the TKVF) are given by \cite{Landau},

 Rewriting the above equations in terms of the GEM 3-vector fields, they are given as follows,

 Now what we need, is to show that the following relations hold between the connection coefficients and the components of the tensor $P^a_{bc}$,